 Native sediment was observed beneath the waste material throughout the Landfill.
 Native sediments were observed in 46 of the 78 boring locations completed in 2005 (FES, 2005).
 At the remaining borings, either waste was observed directly on top of bedrock or the borings were located outside of the footprint of the waste.
 Native sediment consisted of poorly graded sand, silty sand, clayey silt, and sandy lean clay.

-Field screening of native sediment in of soil borings completed at the Transfer Station did not identify evidence of contamination such as staining, odors, discoloration, and/or sheen; and PID headspace readings were below 1.9 ppm.
-At the borings completed on the north side of the property, field screening identified a moderate rainbow sheen in well MW-13, and a light sheen in well MW-12 in native sediments directly beneath waste materials.
-No odor or discoloration was noted in this layer, and PID headspace readings were below 1.2 ppm.
+Field screening of native sediment in soil borings completed at the Transfer Station did not identify evidence of contamination such as staining, odors, discoloration, or sheen.
+PID headspace readings for samples from these borings were below 1.9 ppm.
+At the borings completed on the north side of the property, field screening identified a moderate rainbow sheen in soil during construction of well MW-13 and a light sheen in soil during construction of well MW-12, which occurred in native sediments directly beneath waste materials.
+No odor or discoloration was noted in this layer and PID headspace readings were below 1.2 ppm.

 Bedrock

 The sandy dolostone of the Prairie du Chien Group was observed at both deep monitoring well locations (MW-9D and MW-10D).
 The Prairie du Chien Group was encountered between 22 and 24 feet bgs.
-Field screening did not identify evidence of contamination on the bedrock.
+Field screening did not identify evidence of contamination in the bedrock.
 The thickness of the Prairie du Chien ranges from 134 to 165 feet below the Landfill (Liesch, 1991).
-The bedrock surface was observed at higher elevation (approximately 700 feet MSL) in the southern portion of the Landfill, and generally slopes downward to the north.
+The bedrock surface was observed at a higher elevation (approximately 700 feet MSL) in the southern portion of the Landfill, and generally slopes downward to the north.

 Landfill Gas Monitoring